ZachvanNoppen/Tutoring/README.md

 ## Assignment

-~~-Basic control sturctures~~
+~~- Basic control sturctures~~
-~~-Object drawing app~~
+~~- Object drawing app~~
-- Complete the Random Name Picker
+~~- Complete the Random Name Picker
 	- Add weighting/person preference to the demo code in "random_picker_demo.py"
-- Create a flow chart and program to mimic a vending machine
+- Create a flow chart and program to mimic a vending machine~~
+- ASSIGNMMENT 3: Write a function to replace every lowercase character to its uppercase equivalent.
+You may not use upper(), and your solution MUST use the ord() and/or chr() functions.
+If you are not familiar with these functions, check the documentation at https://docs.python.org/3/library/functions.html.
+You may not use functions like encode or replace either - you are expected to use LOOPS to accomplish this replacement.
+This function must take only the string to be modified as an argument and must return the new string.
+- You can upload your solution to your branch

 ## Python Resources